March 05, 2021 4 min read 0 Comments

 By 600 B.C., Arab traders had brought Aloe Vera to Persia and India.
 Hindus believed the plant grew in the Garden of Eden and dubbed it the “silent healer.”

 The use of Aloe Vera is mentioned five times in the Bible.
 King Solomon highly valued the plant (Psalm 45:8) and, most notably, Christ’s body was wrapped in aloes and myrrh (John 19:39).
-Perhaps that relates to Aloe Vera’s treatment of wounds, as both Alexander the Great and Christopher Columbus mention its use to treat the wounds of soldiers.
+Perhaps that relates to Aloe Vera’s usage to treat wounds in ancient times, as both Alexander the Great and Christopher Columbus mention its use to treat the wounds of soldiers.

 Throughout recorded history Aloe Vera has known for its wellness properties.
-Today, continuing research and studies support its effectiveness in everything from balancing stomach acid to supporting the immune system!
+Today, continuing research and studies support its effectiveness in everything from helping stomach acid to moisturizing skin and as part of a beauty routine!